cyberspace1902/Cyber-Space-Guide/steam_en/index.md

 ### Enable controller function

 6.1.
-Click on "**LIBRARY**", right click on the game you want to setup/play, and click on "**Properties...**".
+Click "**LIBRARY**", right click on the game you want to setup/play, and click on "**Properties...**".

 <img src="https://user-images.githubusercontent.com/91774682/135749352-1903f1f8-1542-427c-86f2-58459f36b33e.jpg" style="border: 2px solid red" />

 6.2.
-Click on "**CONTROLLER**", change the options on middle to "**Enable Steam Input**".
+Select "**CONTROLLER**", change the options on middle to "**Enable Steam Input**".

 <img src="https://user-images.githubusercontent.com/91774682/135759643-178b6bf3-4baa-4400-b498-11059775055c.jpg" style="border: 2px solid red" />

 <h2></h2>

 <center> <h1>After completing the above steps, you are done!
+If you have other questions, please pm us again in Shopee!
 Wish you have a good gaming experience!
-If you have other questions, please pm us again in Shopee!
 Thank you for your support!
 Welcome to come back next time!</h1> </center>